p-marques/w3-swl/README.md

 # Set Weight Limit

-Mod for [Witcher 3] that allows the user to set a xp multiplier.
+Mod for [Witcher 3] that allows the user to set a custom weight limit.

 Nexus: [Link](https://www.nexusmods.com/witcher3/mods/982)